-It is not-those rules is not manmade-is not supposed to be manmade precepts like social rules, or custom, or rules of some special countries.
+Those rules are not supposed to be manmade precepts like social rules, or customs, or rules of some special countries.
 It is something more than that.
-It is not manmade one, but based on the truth-a universal truth of universe.
+It is not manmade, but based on a universal truth of the universe.
 If so, it does just mean not to kill.
 Strictly speaking, we cannot kill anything [laughs].
 You think you can do it, but it is impossible.
 When we realize this, we will not kill anything.
 We will not try to kill anything because it is impossible.
-This is one way of observation-observing the precepts "Do not kill."
-So "Do not kill" is not just matter of-matter of forcing something to others or-or empower a person to do something, or formality observation.
-It is not-it is something more than that.
+This is one way of observing the precept "Do not kill."
+So "Do not kill" is not just a matter of forcing something on others or empowering a person to do something or formality observation.
+It is something more than that.
 If you realize this fact, that you cannot kill anything, then you will be free from dualistic activity of killing or not killing.

-So "Do not kill" means ex- [partial word]-to extend our life activity or our life.
-"Do not kill" means [refers to?] sometime lazy attitude, you know, lazy way of life.
-If you-when you are lazy, or when you are not sincere enough in your practice you are killing [laughs] Buddha.
+So "Do not kill" means to extend our life activity or our life.
+"Do not kill" means sometimes a lazy attitude, a lazy way of life.
+When you are lazy, or when you are not sincere enough in your practice, you are killing [laughs] Buddha.
 Buddha will not manifest itself.
 You are keeping Buddha within yourself without doing anything [laughs].
 That is actually to kill Buddha or to kill something.
 "Not to kill" means to do something with sincerity.
-That is fundamental way of observing precepts.
+That is the fundamental way of observing precepts.
 So precepts observation is to do something with your utmost effort.
 That is how you observe those ten prohibitory precepts.

-So negative precepts and positive precepts observation is not different.
+So, negative precepts and positive precepts observation is not different.
 This is the most important precept.

 "Do not steal."
 When you find out you cannot kill anything, how is it possible to steal something from others?
 When you have everything, there is no need to steal something from others.
-When you have no idea of others, when you understand your life [is?] something which is happened-which happens is in your mind, it is not possible to steal anything.
+When you have no idea of others, when you understand your life is something which happens in your mind, it is not possible to steal anything.
 That is actually a practice of zazen.
-When you practice zazen, you practice zazen with big mind-the mind which is not matter of big or small [laughs] [and] with your true mind.
+When you practice zazen with big mind-the mind which is not a matter of big or small [laughs], with your true mind.
 That is our practice of zazen.
-So the practice of zazen is not different from-to-from observation of the precepts.
+So the practice of zazen is not different from observation of the precepts.

-"Do no steal.
+"Do not steal.
 Do not commit adultery."
-You will not attach to what will be within your, you know, capacity.
-When you think-when you have some object of adultery, you think you can-you will become-you commit adultery.
-But when-when you do it as if you-as if you-

-as if your eyes breaks [laughs], that is not adultery.
-This-there is no need to be caught by some unchaste act.
+You will not attach to what will be within your capacity.
+When you have some object of adultery, you commit adultery.
+But, when you do it as if your eyes break [laughs], that is not adultery.
+There is no need to be caught by some unchaste act.

 "Do not lie."
-You cannot tell lie, you know.
-Whatever you do, it express your true nature.
-So you cannot tell lie.
+You cannot tell a lie, you know.
+Whatever you do, it expresses your true nature.
+So, you cannot tell a lie.

-"Do not sell liquors," or, you may say, "drugs."
-"Liquor" means something, you know, some intoxicating medicine or intoxicating teaching.
-Those are liquors.
-Even the Buddha's teaching-even Buddha's teaching, if you sell it [laughs], that is liquor.
+"Do not sell liquor," or, you may say, "drugs."
+"Liquor" means some intoxicating medicine or intoxicating teaching.
+Those are liquor.
+Even the Buddha's teaching, if you sell it [laughs], that is liquor.
 If you are caught by it, that is liquor.
 So not only wine or drugs, but also you should not sell anything [laughs].
 Do you understand?
 You should not sell.
 It should be your life in its true sense.
-This is very important precepts for us, and subtle understanding is necessary.
+This is a very important precept for us, and subtle understanding is necessary.